-• General Tab - this section is used to name the compare, select parent dataset (see NOTE below) , child dataset and Minimum confidence level that is displayed to the user.
+• General Tab - this section is used to name the dataset, select parent dataset (see NOTE below), child dataset and Minimum confidence level that is displayed to the user.

-NOTE: In Compare Dataset, the parent dataset object will always be retained (master data record) when performing a merge.
+NOTE: In a Cross Object Dataset, the parent dataset object will always be retained (master data record) when performing a merge.

-Good to know: For common scenarios of comparing Leads to Contacts or Leads to Accounts, the app will automatically fill in the Title.
+Good to know: For common scenarios of comparing Leads to Contacts or Leads to Accounts, the app will automatically populate the Title.
 A user may override this title with a different one.

 • Fields Mapping Tab - Trimmr will match the field names across the selected datasets.
 Any unmapped fields will be marked in red and will not be compared.
 However, you can manually map the field from the drop-down list.